open-telemetry/opentelemetry.io/content/en/docs/instrumentation/swift/manual.md

 ### Creating Nested Spans

-Often, spans are used to build relationship between operations.
+Spans are used to build relationship between operations.
 Below is an example of how we can manually build relationship between spans.

 Below we have `parent()` calling `child()` and how to manually link spans of each of these methods.